ondrej-kvasnovsky/handbook-of-hidden-data-scientist-python/machine-learning/supervised-learning/support-vector-machine.md

 [1]
 ```

 In case the data are no separable at the first sight, we can calculate a new feature.
+We need to create a linear line.

 ![](/assets/svm-newfeature.png)

+We do not have to calculate new features.
+We can change 'kernel' parameter to force SVM to create linear separator.